Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

+- Appalachian State's games this season have gone over 53 points seven of 12 times.

-- Appalachian State and its opponents have gone over the current 52.5-point total in seven of 12 games this season.
+- Louisiana has combined with its opponents to score more than 53 points in six of 12 games this season.

+- The combined points per game average of the two teams, 67.1, is 14.1 points above Saturday's over/under.

 Appalachian State Stats and Trends

-- In Appalachian State's 12 games this year, it has eight wins against the spread.

-- This season, the Mountaineers have an ATS record of 6-4 in their 10 games as a favorite of 3 points or more.
+- The Mountaineers have an against the spread record of 6-4 in their 10 games as a favorite of 3 points or more so far this season.

-- Appalachian State's games this year have hit the over in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Appalachian State's games this year have gone over the total in five out of 12 opportunities (41.7%).

-- Appalachian State is 8-3 against the spread and 10-1 overall this season when the team records more than 18.5 points.
+- Appalachian State is 8-3 against the spread and 10-1 overall in games when it puts up more than 18.5 points.

-- In games that Appalachian State churns out over 349.7 yards, the team is 6-2 against the spread and 8-0 overall.
+- Appalachian State is 6-2 against the spread and 8-0 overall when the team picks up more than 349.7 yards.

 - The Mountaineers have turned the ball over 20 times this season, one more turnover than the Ragin' Cajuns have forced (19).